NU-CUCIS/ph5concat/README.md

 This software package contains C++ programs for concatenating HDF5 datasets across multiple files into a single file by appending individual datasets one after another.
 In a typical neutrino particle collision experiment, the detector collects data into files over a period of time.
-Each file is labeled by IDs of 'run' and 'subrun'.
-Runs are divided into Subruns.
+It is a common practice to see each file is labeled in its file name by IDs of 'run' and 'subrun'.
+Runs are divided into subruns.
 A run can be, for example, one day of data taking and a subrun can be about an hour of data taking.
-Each file contains thousands of two-dimensional datasets, organized into hundreds of group, containing data describing the properties of a given particle type.
+Each file may contains thousands of two-dimensional HDF5 datasets, organized into hundreds of HDF5 group, containing data describing the properties of a given particle type.
 To analyze the data, individual datasets are required to be concatenated one after another across all files, preferably in an increasing order of their run and subrun IDs.
 As the data amount and number of files from a given experiment can become very large, the performance scalability of such parallel data concatenation is important.

-## Input HDF5 Files
+## Requirements for Input HDF5 Files
-* Each file contains data from a single subrun only.
-All groups must contain datasets 'run', 'subrun', and 'evt'.
-Values in dataset 'run' in all groups in an input file must be the same, representing the ID of a run.
-Similarly, all 'subrun' datasets must be single-valued, represents the ID of a subrun.
-The run IDs among all input files must be the same.
-The subrun IDs can be different among input files.
-* Each file contains multiple groups.
-The number of groups and group names must be the same among all input files.
+* Each input file may contain multiple HDF5 group objects, but the number of groups and group names must be the same among all input files.
-* Each group contains multiple datasets.
+* Each group may contain multiple HDF5 dataset objects.
 The number of datasets in a group can be different from another group.
-For a given group, the number of datasets and their names must be the same among the same groups in all input files.
+For a given group, the number of datasets and their names must be the same among the same groups across all input files.
-* All datasets are 2D arrays.
+* All datasets must be defined as 2D arrays.
+When the 2nd dimension size of a dataset is 1, they are referred to as 1D dataset in this README file.
 * All datasets in the same group of the same input file must share the size of their 1st (most significant) dimension.
 Their 2nd dimension sizes may be different.
-* Datasets in different groups may be of different 1st dimension sizes.
+* The 1st dimension size of datasets in different groups may be different.
-* Some datasets are actually 1D arrays whose 2nd dimension is of size 1.
 * Datasets can be of size zero where their 1st dimension is of size 0.
 * All the files have the same "schema", i.e. same structures of groups and datasets in groups, e.g. numbers of groups, and number of datasets in each